Fabian2598/AMG_SchwingerModel/README.md

-# AMG_SchwingerModel
-Algebraic Multigrid Method for the Schwinger model.
+# Algebraic Multigrid Method for the Schwinger model.
+Implementation of Algebric Multigrid Method for the Schwinger model in the context of Lattice simulations.
+Work in progress ...